modelbricks/modelbricks.github.io/pages/curated.md

 # Curated Models used in ModelBricks

-This list includes the developed ModelBricks.
+This list includes completed, curated, and published models

 <ol>
 <li> Sniffers, buzzers, toggles and blinkers: dynamics of regulatory and signaling pathways in the cell.